 Read more about full face masks for scuba diving.

 Whatever you pack, don’t overpack as even the most comfortable cabins tend to be rather small and most liveaboards are a no shoe zone.
+With that said, after your equipment the rest of your scuba trip packing list should be quite small.
 Next to the usual array of a few t-shirts or vests, shorts and dresses make sure to pack the following:

 - 3 bikinis or bathing suits: You always want to have a dry one at hand to change into after a dive, lounging in wet swimwear is just asking for a UTI.